msionut28/pantryChef_frontend/README.md

 ## LOCAL DEVELOPMENT

-1. Clone this repo, as well as the [https://github.com/msionut28/pantryChef_backend](backend repo) and follow the steps below for both folders.
+1. Clone this repo, as well as the [backend repo](https://github.com/msionut28/pantryChef_backend) and follow the steps below for both folders.
 2. Run a ``` npm i ``` in order to get all of the dependencies locally installed.
 3. Update your ```.env``` file according to the ```.env.example``` so you can get the full experience.
 4. Run the development server using one of the following commands depending on the OS used: